pedrorolo/active_module/README.md

 It automatically casts strings and symbols into modules for the purposes of object creation and querying.

+The original idea behind this functionality was to enable idiomatic and duck typed implementations of the strategy design pattern.
+However, this is a very generic mechanism that enables many possible utilizations, for instance:
+- Strategy Pattern: Composition based polymorphism
+- Rapid prototyping static domain objects without persisting them
+- Assigning a field with one Configuration from a list of static configurations
+- Rich Java/C#-like enums

+We provide examples for these usages in [Usage -> Examples :](#Examples)

 ## Index

 - [Index](#index)